 A smallmouth bass is removed from a gill net in 2008, part of the early federal-provincial response to the discovery in Miramichi Lake.
 Courtesy N.B.
 Department of Energy and Resource Development

-2009: DFO publishes a risk assessment on the impact of smallmouth bass on Miramichi Atlantic Salmon.
+2009: DFO publishes a risk assessment on the impact of smallmouth bass to native fish species in the Miramichi.
 The report concludes "a measurable decrease in abundance of native populations is likely to occur," and "none of the consequences of smallmouth bass introductions will be positive."
 DFO installs a two stage, seasonal, barrier at the head of Lake Brooks and begins physically removing smallmouth bass from Miramichi Lake.
 Sixty four smallmouth of multiple life stages are captured and transported to the Gulf Fisheries Centre in Moncton, N.B.

 2011 to present: Efforts to remove smallmouth bass continue.
 Methods include electrofishing, gill netting, fyke-netting, beach seining, and angling.
 Despite expert advice, DFO officials cite "regulatory constraints and concerns over the ecosystem in Miramichi Lake," for not using chemical methods to eradicate smallmouth.
 In July 2017, the 6,000th bass was removed from Miramichi Lake.

 2015: To contain and rollback introductions nation-wide, Canada enacts the Aquatic Invasive Species Regulations, giving DFO the authority to use products like rotenone to eradicate invasive fish.
 Operation of the seasonal barriers and removal efforts continue at Miramichi Lake, at an annual

 The seasonal barrier at the outflow of Miramichi Lake has been operated since 2008, but has not prevented the escape of smallmouth bass.
 Photo:Neville Crabbe